jmcantrell/arch-bootstrap/README.md

 Any wireless connections created in the installation environment will be persisted to the installed system.

-Optionally, a privileged user can be created, in which case the root account will be disabled.
+A [privileged user][#privileged-user] will be created and the root account will be disabled.

 The following systemd units are enabled: